How to Calculate Your Coast FIRE Number

 Special Scenarios

-Social Security reduces how much you need from investments:
+A guaranteed pension or Social Security benefit heavily reduces how much you need from your investments:

-Adjusted Target = (Annual Expenses - Social Security) × 25
+Adjusted Target = (Annual Expenses - Expected Pension) × 25

 Calculate with Pension